legendary-mich/moonpipe/README.md

 ```

 ### Timeout in PromiseValves
-You can provide a `timeoutMs` param to every promise-based operator.
+You can provide a `timeoutMs` param to every promise-based valve.
 If the promise is not settled within the provided number of milliseconds, it will be rejected with a `TimeoutError`.
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const { delayPromise } = require('../test/utils.js')